Denodo AI SDK - User Manual

 It is highly recommended to begin experimenting with the AI SDK using the provided sample banking dataset.
 However, if you have already done so and wish to experiment with your own dataset, we will now explain how to do it.

-First, use either python run.py both to launch both the AI SDK and the sample chatbot or python run.py chatbot if the AI SDK is already running.
+First, run the command python run.py both to launch both the AI SDK APIs and the sample chatbot.

 You will also be able to leverage the sample chatbot’s decision-making, by uploading a UTF-8 encoded CSV file that contains unstructured data.
 To do this, simply click on the green button at the top-right of the header and upload your CSV file.
 You must include a description of the contents of the CSV file so that the LLM can correctly decide when it needs to search in the CSV file.